 Eligible applicants include States, local governments, and nonprofit organizations.
 Awards are based on competitive applications, with priority given by congressional authority to the renewal of expiring permanent supportive housing project grants.

 If funds remain after renewals, they are distributed under the annual Notice of Funding Availability (NOFA) competition.
 Typically, funding is available for two types of projects:

-Through the 2011 Integrated HIV/AIDS Housing Plan (IHHP) SPNS new project competition, the Office of HIV/AIDS Housing announced seven new competitive grants that will become models of integration over the next few years in response to the National HIV/AIDS Strategy's call for greater access to care.
-For more information, visit the 2011 IHHP Special Projects of National Significance (SPNS) Program and Grantees.
+Through the 2011 Integrated HIV/AIDS Housing Plan (IHHP) SPNS new project competition, the Office of HIV/AIDS Housing announced seven new competitive grants that were funded to improve the coordination of HIV housing, medical care, and supportive services in their communities and streamline access to other existing local services and resources for persons living with HIV/AIDS through community-wide strategies.
+For more information, visit the 2011 IHHP Special Projects of National Significance (SPNS) Program Grantees page.

 HOPWA funds may be used for a wide range of housing, social services, program planning, and development costs.
 These include, but are not limited to, the acquisition; rehabilitation; or new construction of housing units; costs for facility operations; rental assistance; and short-term payments to prevent homelessness.
 An essential component in providing housing assistance for this targeted special needs population is the coordination and delivery of support services.
 Consequently, HOPWA funds also may be used for services including (but not limited to) assessment and case management, substance abuse treatment, mental health treatment, nutritional services, job training and placement assistance, and assistance with daily living.